-- (I) Credit losses from financial instruments (continued) - (a) Policy applicable from 1 April 2018 (continued) - (iii) Basis of calculation of interest income
+- (I) Credit losses from financial instruments (continued) - (iii) Basis of calculation of interest income

 Interest income recognised in accordance with note 3(G) is calculated based on the gross carrying amount of the financial asset unless the financial asset is credit-impaired, in which case interest income is calculated based on the amortised cost (i.e. the gross carrying amount less loss allowance) of the financial asset.